 We are given just a glimpse of their day-to-day as they study and painstakingly prepare to step in front of the Supreme Court, while the audience is given hints of the toll it takes on their personal lives.
 And it’s not just time spent away from their families as they travel and work late, but each of the subjects also offer horrifying examples of the hate mail and messages they receive on a regular basis.

 And it’s all done to protect the civil freedoms we are promised in the Constitution, not to promote politicized beliefs.
-Though the film focuses on arguments typically bolstered by the left, the filmmakers also remind us of previous controversial cases that protected the free speech of the Westboro Baptist Church, the Nazi Party, and the white supremacists who sparked violence in Charlottesville in 2018.
+Though the film does focus on arguments typically bolstered by left-leaning politicians, the filmmakers also remind us of previous controversial cases that protected the free speech of clients like the Westboro Baptist Church, the Nazi Party, and the white supremacists who sparked violence in Charlottesville in 2018.

 While discussing these events, ACLU Deputy Legal Director Jeffery Robinson offers the film’s thesis, saying that freedom of speech, and all other basic human rights, is not “for the people you agree with, it’s a right for everybody.”
 It’s this idea that makes the film so important, because it makes the point that our freedoms are taken for granted or misunderstood by so many involved in the constant barrage of antagonization produced by our two-party system.
 And when the filmmakers show us the lives of the real people affected by these arguments and decisions, and are more than just talking points, we see just how unfortunate it is that politics need to be involved at all.